whamtet/Excel-REPL/readme.md

     =Load(A:A)

-Concatenates the contents of selected cells and evaluates them within a do loop.
-The namespace is the active worksheet.
+Concatenates the contents of selected cells and evaluates them in namespace SheetName.
+SheetName is the name of the current worksheet.

 ##Invoke